Showing posts with label Quadrinity Process. Show all posts

 Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth. —Arthur Conan Doyle

-For anyone with a taste for otherworldly drama, the tale of the revelation of Psychic Therapy has everything that Hollywood, or Mme Blavatsky could provide—the late night visitation of a disembodied spirit unlocking a thorny problem in the human psyche; it included a simple, down-to-earth maxim that a vulnerable person in pain could understand; it also came with the validation of a highly qualified psychiatrist, bona fides traced all the way to Vienna.
+For anyone with a taste for otherworldly drama, the tale of the revelation of Psychic Therapy has everything that Hollywood or Mme Blavatsky could provide—the late-night visitation of a disembodied spirit unlocking a thorny problem in the human psyche; it included a simple, down-to-earth maxim that a vulnerable person in pain could understand; it also came with the validation of a highly qualified psychiatrist, bona fides traced all the way to Vienna.

 Lies cover up lies ad infinitum.
 In the shenanigans of a conman, truth is a strip tease.
-Fisher’s son told me that his father claimed he could cure homosexuality, so it’d be a good bet that Hoffman’s sexuality came up in therapy.
+Fischer’s son told me that his father claimed he could cure homosexuality, so it’d be a good bet that Hoffman’s sexuality came up in therapy.
 But I’ll skip any speculation about those conversations.
 Use your own imagination.

-During his years of psychotherapy he learned, perhaps even experienced, one real link in the birth of psychosis.
+During his years of psychotherapy, he learned, perhaps even experienced, one actual link in the birth of psychosis.
 Using as many tricks as he could glean from as many sources as he could, especially hypnosis and auto-suggestion, plus the trance state he’d learned in the spiritualist church and his teacher Rose Strongin, he pieced together a way of barging into a person’s unconscious with a blunt force that forced an opening and allowed some people a fresh view of themselves, and, if for only a second, to step out their habitual way of living and clearly distinguish parts of themselves that they’d been hiding from, neglected, or repressed.

-The stage was set for an epic battle, and what better way to resolve all the conflict inherent in a deep self hatred of being gay plus transference, than your therapist’s death coupled with the omniscience of seeing life “from the other side?”
+The stage was set for an epic battle, and what better way to resolve all the conflict inherent in a deep self-hatred of being gay plus transference than your therapist’s death coupled with the omniscience of seeing life “from the other side?”
 A dead therapist cannot defend himself.
 Questions are answered by the only voice we can hear.
-It becomes an unequal battle when one party quits, or dies.
+It becomes an unequal battle when one party quits or dies.

 The Sad Demise of Bob Hoffman